JAlcocerT/JAlcocerT/content/blog/eng-project-mechanism.md

 > We are good to go: https://jalcocert.github.io/mechanism/

+---

 ## Conclusions

-Its been very helpful to use this:
+Its been very helpful to use [this](https://marketplace.visualstudio.com/items?itemName=Google.geminicodeassist):

 ![Gemini Code Assistant](/blog_img/dev/GeminiCodeAssist.png)

 {{< callout type="info" >}}
 **Kudos again to Gabe!** The project is release under MIT for anyone to use and modify.